 - $4,895 is the taxable conversion amount

-Clearly not as beneficial as the first example, that doesn’t necessarily mean it’s a deal-breaker.
-This obviously is more of a typical Roth conversion, and we need to dig deeper to find out how appropriate and beneficial this is for you.
-Which leads me to…
+This is not as beneficial as the first example, but that doesn’t necessarily mean it’s a deal-breaker.
+This is more of a typical Roth conversion, and we need to dig deeper to find out how appropriate and beneficial this is for you.
+This leads me to…

 How often do I recommend the Backdoor Roth IRA?

-I’ve been recommending the Backdoor Roth IRA strategy since 2010 when the $100,000 MAGI limit for Roth conversions was eliminated.
-But, I don’t recommend it for every client that is above the threshold.
-Other factors such as your age, current tax rate, future expected tax rate, other IRA balances, and cash available to pay taxes on the conversion if there are any (example 2) enter into the equation of appropriateness.
+I’ve been recommending the Backdoor Roth IRA strategy since 2010, when the $100,000 MAGI limit for Roth conversions was eliminated.
+But I don’t recommend it for every client above the threshold.
+Other factors such as age, current tax rate, future expected tax rate, other IRA balances, and cash available to pay taxes on the conversion, if there are any (example 2), enter into the equation of appropriateness.